S. 2750: SANDBOX Act

 Larger tech firms with compliance teams

-OSTP and White House technology policymakers
+The White House technology office

 Who is affected by S. 2750?